-Gears of War: Judgment is just an OK game.
-While it's extremely polished and makes some smart improvements to the basic Gears of War formula (like, for example, putting the grenade on its own dedicated button), it's nothing new or exciting.
+Gears of War: Judgment is extremely polished and makes some smart improvements to the basic Gears of War formula (like, for example, putting the grenade on its own dedicated button).
+But you're looking for something that reinvents the wheel, you'll be disappointed.
 What makes it boring is the fact that it takes places before the original Gears of War.
-You play as both Baird and Cole—the two most unlikable characters in the series mind you—through the events that lead up to the original game.
+You play as both Baird and Cole—the two most unlikable characters in the series, mind you—through the events that lead up to the original game.
 The campaign is set up a little bit different, however.
 Now you can earn stars depending on how well you perform (like head shots, executions, etc.), and you can activate modifiers that will dictate what weapons you can use or how much time you have to get to the next checkpoint.
 The combat scenarios are mediocre, though, and have you fight through wave after waves of enemies, which just get extremely monotonous.
-The multiplayer is a step-down from Gears 3, too, featuring less modes and less maps.
+The multiplayer is a step-down from Gears 3, as well, featuring less modes and less maps.
 Not including Horde Mode was a big mistake.

 Halo 4 (X360) • 343 Industries | Microsoft Studios

 Many of Forza 5's new features on the Xbox One look really nice on paper.
-The new "Drivatar" AI system uses Microsoft's cloud to replace the computer-generated AI with your Xbox One's friends list, altering your opponent's behaviour to be more human-like.
+The new "Drivatar" AI system uses Microsoft's cloud computing technology to replace the computer-generated AI with your Xbox One's friends list, altering your opponent's behaviour to be more human-like.
 Forza Motorsport 5 changes up its medal structure, too—because the new AI makes the game a little more difficult, you to still get a respectable amount of credits if you finish in 5th or 6th place (you won't need to worry about finishing first every single time).
 These are great features and allows the racing to be more engaging and fun.
-The problem is, however, is that the rest of the package feels unintuitive.
-The economy for buying vehicles and using real-life money to purchase tokens is weird and not right.
-The UI, especially, is uneven and messy, not to mention missing a bunch of features from past games.
-And even though the game looks absolutely stunning and runs at 60 frames per second, it feels like a first-crack next-generation game.
-It's a bummer, too, since Forza 3 and Forza 4 were super-tight racing games that felt clean, and intuitive, while Forza 5 feels like a step in the wrong direction.
+The problem is, however, is that the rest of the package feels lacking.
+The UI, for example, is uneven and messy, not to mention missing a bunch of features from past games.
+And despite the game looking absolutely gorgeous and running at 60 frames per second, it feels like a first-crack next-generation game with an abundance of tracks missing from past Forza games.

 - Games must have at least 20 reviews to count from 2001-Present.
 2000 and earlier need at least 10 reviews.